-1. Sleep Problems Can Lead To Cravings
+1. Not Getting Enough Sleep Can Lead To Cravings

 Instead of reaching to calorie-laden chips or packaged cookies when you’re tired, reach for these snack recipes.

 2. Sleep Problems Can Cause You to Overeat